-The results of two placebo controlled trials of pindolol 7.5-15 mg daily^{105, 106} in a total of 58 patients with predominantly common migraine show no obvious advantage of this nonselective beta blocker in reducing averages per four weeks in headache frequency, headache index, or duration of attacks.
+The results of two placebo controlled trials of pindolol 7.5-15 mg daily^{117, 118} in a total of 58 patients with predominantly common migraine show no obvious advantage of this nonselective beta blocker in reducing averages per four weeks in headache frequency, headache index, or duration of attacks.

-Twelve other placebo controlled trials of beta blockers were found.^{97, 98, 119-128} These were rated poor quality due to insufficient detail in reporting randomization and allocation concealment methods, failure to perform efficacy analyses using an intention to treat principle, and rates of attrition ranging from 24% to 48.1% and were not discussed here.
+Twelve other placebo controlled trials of beta blockers were found.^{108, 109, 131-140} These were rated poor quality due to insufficient detail in reporting randomization and allocation concealment methods, failure to perform efficacy analyses using an intention to treat principle, and rates of attrition ranging from 24% to 48.1%, which were not discussed here.

-We found a one meta-analysis129 that evaluated the effects of propranolol in 2403 migraine patients across a combination of 53 head to head, active- and placebo-controlled trials published through 1991.
+We found a one meta-analysis141 that evaluated the effects of propranolol in 2403 migraine patients across a combination of 53 head to head, active- and placebo-controlled trials published through 1991.
 This review was rated poor quality due to failure to report critical assessment of internal validity and will not be discussed here.
 We independently assessed and included three head to head and 12 placebo controlled trials from this meta-analysis in our report.

-1h.
+Key Question 1h.
 For adult patients with bleeding esophageal varices, do beta blockers differ in efficacy?